MouseLand/cellpose/README.md

 ### 3D segmentation

 For multi-channel, multi-Z tiff's, the expected format is Z x channels x Ly x Lx.
+Open the GUI for 3D stacks with `python -m cellpose --Zstack`.

 ### Download of pretrained models